Supermoon and the Japan massive earthquake

 True.
 What makes it super is that – on the day of the March 2011 full moon – the moon will also be closest to Earth for the month.
 The March 19 full moon will be 221,567 miles from Earth, in contrast to the moon’s average distance of about 239,000 miles.
 No full moon will be this close to Earth again until November 14, 2016.

 The moon is full every month, and – over the course of every month – there is a connection between full moon and earthly tides.
 At full moon, the sun, Earth, and moon lie more or less along a line in space.
 At these times, the gravity of the sun and moon are reinforcing each other.
 That’s why, every month around the time of full moon, people along the coast experience maximum high (and low) tides known as spring tides.
 Actually, there are two spring tides each month, one at full moon and the other at new moon, as shown in the illustration below.

 What does this mean for the March 11 moon.
 Nothing at all.
 On March 11, 2011, the moon is not particularly close to Earth, nor is it aligned with the Earth and sun.

-There are typically two high tides and two low tides a day.
+True.
+There are typically two high tides and two low tides each day.
 The difference in height between high and low waters varies in a two-week cycle.
 Around each new moon and full moon, the sun, Earth, and moon arrange themselves more or less along a line in space.
 Then the moon’s pull on the tides increases, because the gravity of the sun reinforces the moon’s gravity.
 At such times, the tide’s range is at its maximum.
 This is the spring tide: the highest (and lowest) tide.
 Spring tides are not named for the season.
 This is spring in the sense of jump, burst forth, rise.
 So spring tides bring the most extreme high and low tides every month, and they happen around full and new moon.